Neptuneee11/CSCI42-project_Rainbow6/README.md

 # CSCI42-project_Rainbow6
 This repository contains everything from diagrams to documentation to truth tables.
-Made by our group 5 Guys Technologies Inc. United.
+Made by our group Rainbow 6

 # Members
 _Name - github_username_ \